hesoru/BetterReads/README.md

 - **Enhanced Responsive and Adaptive UI:** We significantly improved the responsive design of the Book Details page.
 We refined the two-column layout to gracefully stack into a single, centered column on smaller devices, ensuring readability and a consistent user experience across desktop and mobile.

-- **Implemented Intuitive User Input Validation:** To improve the quality of user-submitted content and prevent errors, we added client-side validation to the review submission form.
+- **Implemented Intuitive User Input Validation:** We added client-side validation to the review submission form.
 The "Submit Review" button is now disabled until the user has provided either a star rating or written some text.
 This was achieved by dynamically updating the button's state based on user input and styling it with reduced opacity to provide clear visual feedback.

-- **Changed Default Navigation:** Based on user flow analysis, we changed the primary navigation link on the site logo to direct users to the `/search` page instead of the login page, establishing the search page as the main hub for authenticated users.
+- **Changed Default Navigation:** Based on cross-play feedback, we changed the primary navigation link on the site logo to direct users to the `/search` page instead of the login page, establishing the search page as the main hub for authenticated users.